glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 key: 20180721
 image: /assets/posts/inverse_cdf_sampling/weibull_sampled_distribution.png
 author: Troy Stribling
+permlink: /inverse_cdf_sampling.html
 comments: false
 ---

 Inverse [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) sampling is a method for obtaining samples from both discrete and continuous probability distributions that requires the CDF to be invertible.
 The method assumes values of the CDF are Uniform random variables on {% katex %}[0, 1]{% endkatex %}.
 CDF values are generated and used as input into the inverted CDF to obtain samples with the distribution defined by the CDF.
 <!--more-->

 ## Discrete Distributions

 A discrete probability distribution consisting of a finite set of {% katex %}N{% endkatex %}